-We are almost half of the year 2020, we thought it right to share with Linux enthusiasts out there the most popular distributions of the year so far.
-In this post, we will review the top 10 most popular Linux distributions, the ones with most page hits during the last 6 months as per Distrowatch.
+We are almost half of the year 2021, we thought it right to share with Linux enthusiasts out there the most popular distributions of the year so far.
+In this post, we will review the top 10 most popular Linux distributions based on the usage statistics and market share.

-First published on 31 May 2001, DistroWatch has been the most reliable source of information about open-source operating systems, with a particular focus on Linux distributions and flavors of BSD.
-It collects and presents a wealth of information about Linux distributions consistently to make it easier to access.
+DistroWatch has been the most reliable source of information about open-source operating systems, with a particular focus on Linux distributions and flavors of BSD.
+It collects and presents a wealth of information about Linux distributions consistently to make them easier to access.

 Although it is not a good indicator of a distribution’s popularity or usage, DistroWatch remains the most accepted measure of popularity within the Linux community.
 It uses Page Hit Ranking (PHR) statistics to measure the popularity of Linux distributions among the visitors of the website.

-Related Read: Top 15 Best Security-Centric Linux Distributions of 2019
+[ You might also like: Top 15 Best Security-Centric Linux Distributions ]

 To find out what are the most widely used distros of this year, let’s head to Distrowatch and check the Page Hit Ranking (PHR for short) table.
 There you can choose a wide variety of time spans that will allow you to check the ranking of Linux and BSD distributions in that period of time.

 A brief comparison with 2020 will also help us whether those distros are actually experiencing sustained growth or not.
 Ready to start?
 Let’s begin.